 A TBI that results from medical malpractice also has a different statute of limitations.
 The start date will be different depending on your case.
 Ask your attorney when you meet for your consultation, so you don’t miss this deadline.

 Consult an Auto Accident Lawyer in Athens for TBI

 Nobody wants to think of what could happen in a serious accident.
 We wake up every day and hope for a good day.
-We don’t ever think we’ll need a lawyer for a brain injury.
+We never think we’ll need a lawyer for a brain injury.
 However, things happen.
-If you or a loved one is involved in a car accident, you may need a lawyer.
-If the accident results in a traumatic brain injury you definitely want an attorney.
-Call an auto accident attorney in Athens, Georgia at Athens Car Accident Lawyers for a free consultation.
+You may need a lawyer if you or a loved one is involved in a car accident.
+You definitely want an attorney if the accident results in a traumatic brain injury.
+Call an auto accident attorney in Athens, Georgia, at Athens Car Accident Lawyers for a free consultation.
 Don’t wait and risk missing the filing deadline.

 Your auto accident lawyer will look at your case.
 They will give you an idea of what damages you may be entitled to.
 They\’ll also work hard to negotiate with the insurance company.
 They will work to get you every penny you are entitled to.
 Call today and schedule your free consultation.